2019–20 Houston Cougars men's basketball team

 The 2019–20 Houston Cougars men's basketball team represented the University of Houston during the 2019–20 NCAA Division I men's basketball season.
 The Cougars were led by sixth-year head coach Kelvin Sampson as members of the American Athletic Conference.
 This was the second season that the team played its home games at the Fertitta Center.
+The AP poll released on January 13th had the Cougars ranked outside the top 25, and to date, it is the most recent poll in which the Cougars were unranked.
+They have since begun a streak of 102 weeks ranked in the AP Top 25, the 17th longest streak in division 1 men’s college basketball history.

 Previous season

 Houston finished the 2018–19 regular season 29–2, including an AAC-best 16–2 record in conference play.
 They were the runner-up in the American Athletic Conference tournament, falling 69–57 to Cincinnati in the final.
 The Cougars earned the #3 seed in the Midwest Region of the NCAA tournament, where they went 2–1, advancing to the Sweet Sixteen before falling 62–58 to Kentucky.
 Houston's final overall season record of 33–4 set a program record for wins.

 Shortly after the conclusion of the 2018–19 season, Kelvin Sampson agreed to a six-season contract to remain Head Coach at Houston.